 You have a beautiful new piece of technology that is going to give you the ability to engage, track and manage your customers and provide leads to Sales in near real time.
 How do you put it to use?
-We can help with that.

 Organization of your instance

 The naming convention you use in Pardot as well as all your systems is of great significance.
 It must be consistent and reflective of the timeframe of the marketing initiative.
-It must also incorporate the channel you use.
-Your naming convention is important because it is crucial to governance and reporting.
+It must also incorporate the channel(s) you use.

 Like the old saying goes, with great power comes great responsibility.
 We suggest creating a matrix of various permissions and then using it to see what roles need which permissions.
 We strongly suggest that not everyone be given admin-level permissions.